 As the name suggests, A-Levels are the top standard of education in England and Wales.
 A-level is a term used by schools in the UK and other countries to refer to the final examination at the end of secondary education (or ninth form).
-A-levels are considered to be the best way to prepare students for their future careers.
+This evaluation is considered to be the best way to prepare students for their future careers.
 Students generally take three subjects, with the fourth being an optional ‘career related’ subject.

 Just like GCSEs and AS-Levels, there are exams taken at the end of a course of study.
 But unlike GCSEs and AS-Levels, A-Levels also include time out for vocational training.
 Studying for A-level exams is a huge commitment for everyone, but students will have to dedicate more time to studying this year than in previous years.
-This is because of a new A-level exam, which was introduced in 2009.
-The A-level will combine three existing exams into one, and it will be taken once a year in April.
-That means that students will have to take exams this year for their A-level English Literature, Mathematics and Science, and a foreign language.
+This is because the upcoming A-level exam will combine three existing exams into one, and it will be taken once a year in April.
+This means, students will have to take exams this year for their A-level English Literature, Mathematics and Science, and a foreign language.

 As the exam season begins, we are once again asking the question, “What are A-levels for?”
 The purpose of A-level qualifications is far from clear.
 They exist in order to ensure the best pupils go on to higher education, although they are not a requirement for entry into courses at many universities.
 Their purpose is increasingly complicated by the fact that more and more pupils take them as a way of getting into an advanced course in the first place.
 The number of A-level pupils at Oxford University alone has jumped from 25.1% of all entrants in 2003 to 37.9% in 2013.